 During a market or general economic downturn, our Institutional Asset Management (through ECB) and Wealth Management businesses would also be expected to generate lower revenue because the management fees we receive are typically based on the market value of the securities that comprise the assets we manage.
 In addition, due to uncertainty or volatility in the market or in response to difficult market conditions, clients or prospective clients may withdraw funds from, or hesitate to allocate assets to, these businesses in favor of investments they perceive as offering greater opportunity or lower risk.
-Difficult market conditions can also materially adversely affect our ability to launch new products or offer new services in our Institutional Asset Management or Wealth Management businesses, which could negatively affect our ability to increase AUM.
-In each case, management fees based on AUM would be negatively affected.
+Difficult market conditions can also materially adversely affect our ability to launch new products or offer new services in our Institutional Asset Management fees based on AUM would be negatively affected.
 Moreover, difficult market conditions may negatively impact the private equity funds in which we hold interests by further reducing valuations and curtailing opportunities to exit and realize value from their investments.